Fersyvanderzee/Happy-Accident-Machine/README.md

 ## Upcoming

-* At the moment it's quite a hassle to use this program, since it is in early development.
-Also, you need to have Python and several libs installed to have it work properly.
-It would be nice to have a standalone website that can be used by anyone.
-I guess it is time to implement the Django framework!
-* More functions to have even more unexpected results, like circle of fifths etc.
+* At the moment the app is in development.
+I am currently using the Kivy framework in order to turn the file into a standalone app.
+The next step will be a web application through the Django/Flask framework.
+* There is the idea of using machine learning in order to create better melodies.
+* Eventually, I want to use this note randomizer with an Arduino in order to have it communicate as a sequencer for my modular synthesizer.
+I might even turn it into a Eurorack module.